DCC-EX/dcc-ex.github.io/docs/reference/hardware/microcontroller-boards.rst

     :depth: 1
     :local:

-CommandStation-EX currently is designed for Arduino and select microcontrollers.
+|EX-CS| currently is designed for Arduino and select microcontrollers.
 Out of the box, it is compatible with the following boards:

 Arduino Mega
 =============